dhansel/Altair8800/IOBus/README.md

 handshaking see the "Interfacing external hardware" section in the emulator documentation.

+## I/O Cards

+So far there are four different types of cards that can be plugged into the I/O bus.
+Each is described in more detail in a sub-folder with corresponding name:

+- An [LED output register](https://github.com/dhansel/Altair8800/tree/master/IOBus/00-led-output-register) card that provides 8 LEDs at address 255,
+  equivalent to the 8-bit output register on the IMSAI-8080

+- A [serial port card](https://github.com/dhansel/Altair8800/tree/master/IOBus/02-serial-port) which is equivalent to "half" a 88-2SIO card ("half" because it provides only a single serial port)

+- A [parallel port](https://github.com/dhansel/Altair8800/tree/master/IOBus/03-parallel-port) equivalent to a 88-PIO card

+- A [floppy disk controller](https://github.com/dhansel/Altair8800/tree/master/IOBus/04-disk-controller) equivalent to the 88-DCDD and 88-MD (minidisk)
+  controllers with (and with significantly extended functionality)

+The cards plug into a [backplane](https://github.com/dhansel/Altair8800/tree/master/IOBus/00-backplane) that connects to the Altair Simulator.

+Note that except for the LED output register card (which is hardwired to address 255) all other cards include jumpers to configure their address.
+That allows multiple of the same card to be plugged in at the same time.

 ## I/O Bus Connections

 All signals for the I/O bus can be picked up directly on the